Zenithsiz/ist-ddrs-lab3/typst/exercises/1.typ

 #indent_par[In addition, our overall objective is to minimize $r$.]

-#indent_par[For both of the following cases, the code we have used is presented in the appendix.]
+#indent_par[For both of the following cases, the code we have used is presented in the appendix in code 1.]

 ==== a.
 Bifurcated routing